sdg002/AzureTrials/rotate-storage-account-keys/Readme.md

 # PowerShell script for key rotation
 The full script can be found in the file **RotateKeys.ps1**.
-In the interest of brevity, I am only presenting a high level view of the key cmdlets used in this script
+In the interest of brevity, I am only presenting a high-level view of the key cmdlets used in this script
 ```
 Start
 	|